 Food Weekend food carts, BYO £-££.
 Outdoor Sheltered side terrace.
 Quiz (We), live music, big screen sport, pool, darts, table football, functions, football in adjoining stadium.
-NR Earlsfield Bus Waterside Way, Wimbledon Road Mondo opened a Borough Market bar in partnership with a pizza kitchen in March 2023: see Central London: Borough and Southbank.
-05/23 No Boring Beer.
+NR Earlsfield Bus Waterside Way, Wimbledon Road Mondo Brewing became a sister business of Hogs Back Brewery in Surrey in April 2024 when the latter's owner, Rupert Thompson, invested in setting up a new company to buy it out of a prepack administration.
+But there are apparently no plans to move production out of London: the deal is promised to 'secure the future' of the Battersea site, where further investment is planned in the taproom.
+06/24 No Boring Beer.
 Notified as a possible Try also in August 2022 but since closed.
 05/23 Ram Inn (SlyBeast Brewing).
-This was one of the leasehold pubs sold by Young's to Punch and. disappointingly, the new owner decided to take back the lease.
+This was one of the leasehold pubs sold by Young's to Punch and, disappointingly, the new owner decided to take back the lease.
 In-house brewing ceased in early May 2022, though with a hope the brand may be revived elsewhere.
 In autumn, cuckoo brewer Coalition Brewing (p321) began using the kit on a regular basis, though on the assumption that this was temporary as the equipment was due for removal.
-In January 2023 the venue was remodelled into a Laine pub, now also owned by Punch, and the kit was retained, with Coalition beer sold in the pub.
+In January 2023 the venue was (unsympathetically) remodelled into a Laine pub, now also owned by Punch, and the kit was retained, with Coalition beer sold in the pub.
 This arrangement ended at short notice in early January 2024, with Coalition returning to cuckoo brewing.
-The kit is currently inoperable with no plans to revive its use: all house-branded beer sold in the pub is now from Laine's main West Sussex site.
-03/24 Outer Southwest London Abercorn Arms Contemporary pub 76 Church Lane, Teddington TW11 8EY T (020) 3730 6602 theabercornarms.co.uk Mo 12.00-23.00, Tu-Th 11.00-23.00, Fr-Sa 11.00-24.00, Su 11.00-23.00.
+Laine have confirmed they have no intention of reviving brewing here and are likely to remove the kit so the space can be put to other uses.
+All housebranded beer sold in the pub is now from the company's main West Sussex site.
+Sadly no longer a recommendation.
+06/24 Outer Southwest London Abercorn Arms Contemporary pub 76 Church Lane, Teddington TW11 8EY T (020) 3730 6602 theabercornarms.co.uk ⊕ Mo 12.00-23.00, Tu-Th 11.00-23.00, Fr-Sa 11.00-24.00, Su 11.00-23.00.
 Children until 20.00.
 5 cask, 11 keg, 15+ bottles/cans, cider, specialist spirits, some wines.
 Food Barbecue, enhanced pub grub ££, Outdoor Sheltered rear garden.
 Irish music (We), occasional other live music, quiz (Su), major big screen sport, board games, seasonal events, functions ${\bf NR}$ Teddington ${\bf Bus}$ Broad Street Teddington ${\bf Cy}$ Link to NCN4 ${\bf Wk}$ Link to Thames Path This ex-Young's two-bar corner pub a few steps from central Teddington was reopened in November 2021 as part of Big Smoke's developing partnership with Punch.
 Smartly fitted out with leather banquettes, substantial chairs and an eclectic collection of wall decorations, it offers several comfortable corners to enjoy well-kept cask and an informed choice of kegs from the parent brewery and elsewhere.
-Harvey's Best is near-permanent; BBNo, By the Horns, Deva, Moor, Northern Monk and Siren recur; dark beers and sours feature and there's a regular offer on takeway cans.
-Besides barbecue ribs and chicken, food choices could include harissa cauliflower steak, sourdough pizzas, various pies and sharing plates, with a discount on weekday lunches.
+Harvey's Best is near-permanent; BBNo, By the Horns, Deya, Moor, Northern Monk and Siren recur; dark beers and sours feature and there's a regular offer on takeway cans.
+Besides barbecue ribs and chicken, food choices could include harissa cauliflower steak, sourdough pizzas. various pies and sharing plates, with a discount on weekday lunches.
 A worthwhile addition to an area that also boasts the Mason's Arms.
 03/22 See also note on restructuring of Big Smoke pubs under Chains, pubcos and brewery pubs.
-08/23 Trafalgar Traditional pub 23 High Path SW19 2JY T 07872 957662 thetrafsw19.co.uk Mo.Th 16 00-23 00 Er-Su 12 00-23 00 O ⊕ Mo-Th 16.00-23.00, Fr-Su 12.00-23.00.
-Over-14s only.
+08/23 Spotlight Bar Bar CryerArts, 39 High Street, Carshalton SM5 3BB T (020) 8773 9390 cryerarts.co.uk ⊕ Mo-Sa 12.00-23.00, Su 12.00-20.00.
+Children until 19.00.